rfshelley/Documentation/smartapp-developers-guide/example-bon-voyage.rst

 For more information about the ``findAll()`` method, or how Groovy utilizes closures, consult the Groovy documentation at http://www.groovy-lang.org/documentation.html

-If the number of people away long enough equals the total number of people configured for this app, we send a message (we'll look at that method next), and then call the :ref:`smartapp_set_location_mode` method with the desired mode.
+If the number of people away long enough equals the total number of people configured for this app, we send a message (we'll look at that method next), and then call the :ref:`smartapp_set_location_mode` method with the desired Mode.
-This is what will cause a mode change.
+This is what will cause a Mode change.

 The ``send()`` method takes a String parameter, ``msg``, which is the message to send.
 This is where our app sends a notification to any of the contacts the user has specified.